 For parents and support people, the same process applies and your student will need to log in with their username and password to cancel.
 Changes can be made at no extra cost and as many times as needed; however, there is a 10% non-refundable fee included in every payment transaction at time of reservation.
 You will receive a payment credit minus 10% if you cancel a reservation.
 To insure the refund is received, please have your student email New Student Orientation at firstname.lastname@example.org through their BearMail so we can assure this happens.

 For students canceling a reservation for LaUNCh, refer to the LaUNCh webpage for accurate dates of when refunds are at all possible.
 Typically, half of the LaUNCh cost is non-refundable from the time of your completed reservation submission.
 About a month out before the LaUNCh session is when no refund is available.
 Please contact New student Orientation at email@example.com with any questions or concerns.
 Again, refer to the LaUNCh webpage for specific details and dates as the refund dates vary by LaUNCh session.

 - What happens if I cannot attend the entire length of my in-person Orientation session?

-All new incoming freshmen are required and expected to participate in every aspect of New Student Orientation.
-This means freshmen entering Summer or Fall are expected to attend the entire two days and freshmen entering Spring are expected to attend the entire day.
-For our Summer Orientation Sessions, there are multiple session dates in order to ensure that incoming freshmen are able to receive all of the benefits that are offered at Freshman Orientation.
+All new incoming first-year students are required and expected to participate in every aspect of New Student Orientation.
+This means first-year students entering Summer or Fall are expected to attend the entire two days and first-year students entering Spring are expected to attend the entire day.
+For our Summer Orientation Sessions, there are multiple session dates in order to ensure that incoming first-year students are able to receive all of the benefits that are offered at First-Year Orientation.